 Law Enforcement dogs include what we often think of as police dogs, animals specially trained to patrol, search buildings, track criminals, and to detect drugs, narcotics and explosive devices.
 Arson dogs are animals trained to sniff out accelerants that may have been used to start a fire.

-For the eighth year, the American Humane Association wants to find America’s top hero dogs.
-Thousands of votes were cast online, narrowing the field down to just seven finalists, each a separate category.
+For the ninth year, the American Humane Association wants to find America’s top hero dogs.
+Almost a million votes were cast online, narrowing the field down to just seven finalists, each in a separate category.
 For the next few weeks, I’ll highlight these seven extraordinary canines.
 And once again you will have the opportunity vote online for your favorite to be named Hero Dog of the Year.

 We begin with Alice, nominated in the Service Dog category.
 Four years ago at age nine, Antonio was shot in the head while riding in his parents’ SUV.
 Even after five brain surgeries, he suffers from seizures and balance issues.
 Three years ago his community raised funds to get Alice, a dog specially trained to help Antonio.
 She goes wherever he goes, alerting him to oncoming seizures and helping with his balance, since a fall could be fatal.
 She makes it possible for the teenager to do many of the simple things we all take for granted.
 Alice is sponsored by Lulu’s Fund.